December 30, 2008

 Check Latest Lens Prices

-• Nikon 50mm 1.4 – It’s one of my two favorite people-shot lenses!
+The Nikon 50mm 1.4 is one of my two favorite people-shot lenses!
 It’s tied with the 85mm — see my Nikon 85mm Review.

-• Nikon 50mm 1.8 – I do NOT own this lens, but it is a cheaper version of the 1.4 above.
-The only difference is that it has a slightly more forgiving depth-of-field (see below).
+I do NOT own the Nikon 50mm 1.8 lens, but it is a cheaper version of the 1.4 above.
+The only difference is that it has a slightly more forgiving depth-of-field.

 Why the 50mm Lens Rocks